-Example: Here a software company developing an accounting software may need some visualization tools.
-Now they could either develop their solution or simply use the solution a third party has already developed and save the development cost.
+How?
+Let's say a software company is developing an accounting, and to do so it needs some visualization tools.
+They could either develop their solution or simply use a third-party tool already developed, and save the development cost.
 If they decide to go with the latter, the two companies would come to an OEM software licensing agreement.
 With this, the company developing the accounting software integrates the visualizing solution within their product.

-The end-user gets more features, the OEM is able to reach more customers, and the licensee is able to add more value to their product.
+With an OEM license, the end-user gets more features, while the OEM is able to reach more customers and the licensee is able to add more value to their product.

-Enterprise OEM software licensing is different from when companies purchase software for their own use.
-It’s also different from a reseller agreement where the licensee sells another company’s product as is or within a bundle of other products and services.
+Nevertheless, it's important to keep in mind that enterprise OEM software licensing is different from when companies purchase software for their own use.
+It also differs from a reseller agreement, where the licensee sells another company’s product as is or within a bundle of other products and services.